 Background: In early 2020, as this protocol was being developed, there were no approved treatments for COVID-19, a disease induced by the novel coronavirus SARS-CoV-2 that emerged in China in late 2019.
 The UK New and Emerging Respiratory Virus Threats Advisory Group (NERVTAG) advised that several possible treatments should be evaluated, including Lopinavir-Ritonavir, low-dose corticosteroids, and Hydroxychloroquine (which has now been done).
 A World Health Organization (WHO) expert group issued broadly similar advice.
 These groups also advised that other treatments will soon emerge that require evaluation.

 Eligibility and randomisation: This protocol describes a randomised trial among patients hospitalised for COVID-19.
 All eligible patients are randomly allocated between several treatment arms, each to be given in addition to the usual standard of care in the participating hospital: No additional treatment vs colchicine vs corticosteroids (children only) vs intravenous immunoglobulin (children only) (main randomisation part A).
 In a factorial design (in the UK alone), eligible patients are allocated simultaneously to no additional treatment vs synthetic neutralising antibodies (REGN-COV2) (part B).
 Separately, all participants aged 18 years or older will be allocated to either aspirin vs control (part C) and in a further factorial, baricitinib vs no additional treatment (part D, UK only).
 The study allows a subsequent randomisation for children with PIMS-TS (hyper-inflammatory state associated with COVID-19): No additional treatment vs tocilizumab vs anakinra.
 For patients for whom not all the trial arms are appropriate or at locations where not all are available, randomisation will be between fewer arms.

+RECOVERY will also assess interventions for which additional information is required to determine whether they are considered for large-scale assessment as their potential to improve outcomes in COVID-19 is uncertain.
+Hence, for some patients the main randomisation part A will include an Early Phase Assessment arm in which patients may be randomised to receive dimethyl fumarate and additional information on efficacy and safety collected.

 Adaptive design: The interim trial results will be monitored by an independent Data Monitoring Committee (DMC).
 The most important task for the DMC will be to assess whether the randomised comparisons in the study have provided evidence on mortality that is strong enough (with a range of uncertainty around the results that is narrow enough) to affect national and global treatment strategies.
 In such a circumstance, the DMC will inform the Trial Steering Committee who will make the results available to the public and amend the trial arms accordingly.
 Regardless, follow-up will continue for all randomised participants, including those previously assigned to trial arms that are modified or ceased.
 New trial arms can be added as evidence emerges that other candidate therapeutics should be evaluated.

 Outcomes: The main outcomes will be death, discharge, need for ventilation and need for renal replacement therapy.
 For the main analyses, follow-up will be censored at 28 days after randomisation.
 Additional information on longer term outcomes may be collected through review of medical records or linkage to medical databases where available (such as those managed by NHS Digital and equivalent organisations in the devolved nations).